 Why the edge profile matters more than most people expect

 The edge is the part of the countertop you touch every time you brush past, lean against, or grip a corner.
-It is also one of the most visible elements at eye level in an open kitchen.
+It is also one of the most visible elements at eye level in an open kitchen—particularly on islands and peninsula bars where the edge is fully exposed rather than hidden against a wall.
 A mismatch between edge profile and overall design style is one of the most common sources of regret in countertop projects—it is also one of the easiest to get right if you look at the options before fabrication.
+The edge profile also affects durability: sharp, squared-off edges are more prone to chipping from impacts than rounded profiles.
+In busy kitchens with children, pets, or tight traffic lanes, this is a practical consideration that goes beyond aesthetics.
+Finally, the edge you choose interacts with your material: a complex ogee profile on a heavily veined granite showcases the stone's depth and crystal structure, while the same profile on a solid white quartz may look overly ornate with no visual payoff.

 The most common edge profiles